simonjosefsson/graphwalker.org/content/docs/workflow.md

 %> mvn test
 ~~~

 All tests uses the same model, and the same code that implements the test.
 We have only changed the parameters passed on to GraphWalker.
-The parameters affects the traversing stratedgies and stop conditions for the tests.
+The parameters affects the traversing strategies and stop conditions for the tests.

 ### Smoke test example
 Verifies the basic flow of the model.
-Using the A* algorithm, we create a straigth path from the starting point, **e_Init**, in the graph, to the vertex **v_Browse**.
+Using the A* algorithm, we create a straight path from the starting point, **e_Init**, in the graph, to the vertex **v_Browse**.

 ~~~
 @Test